hoff331/localtrove/docroot/sites/all/modules/acquia_purge/README.txt

 ║ acquia_purge_domains     ║ FALSE ║ Allows you to control which domains will  ║
 ║                          ║       ║ get purged, see DOMAINS.txt               ║
 ║                          ║       ║                                           ║
+║ acquia_purge_sphpskippath║ TRUE  ║ By default, the sites.php domain detection║
+║                          ║       ║ skips records that do not end on a known  ║
+║                          ║       ║ TLD, as it assumes the remainder to be a  ║
+║                          ║       ║ path.
+Disabling this, enables experimental║
+║                          ║       ║ support for supporting all of sites.php.  ║
+║                          ║       ║ $conf['acquia_purge_sphpskippath'] = FALSE║
+║                          ║       ║                                           ║
+║ acquia_purge_stripports  ║ 80,443║ Ports stripped from records in sites.php  ║
+║                          ║       ║ that start with a first octet that is     ║
+║                          ║       ║ numeric, e.g.: '443.domain.com'.
+Ports    ║
-║ acquia_purge_cron        ║ FALSE ║ Once set to TRUE, this will switch the    ║
+║                          ║       ║ outside this setting are not stripped     ║
+║                          ║       ║ from detected domains.                    ║
+║                          ║       ║ $conf['acquia_purge_stripports'] = [80];  ║
+║                          ║       ║                                           ║
-║                          ║       ║ queue processing entirely to cron and     ║
+║ acquia_purge_cron        ║ FALSE ║ Once enabled, this will process queue     ║
-║                          ║       ║ disable the client-side progressbar.
-Do   ║
+║                          ║       ║ items during cron.
+The client side AJAX   ║
-║                          ║       ║ keep an eye on 'drush ap-list' once       ║
+║                          ║       ║ processor cannot be disabled, but it will ║
-║                          ║       ║ enabled as the queue can grow too fast    ║
+║                          ║       ║ run less, especially combined with late   ║
-║                          ║       ║ requiring a cron interval increase.       ║
+║                          ║       ║ runtime processing enabled.               ║
 ║                          ║       ║ $conf['acquia_purge_cron'] = TRUE;        ║
+║                          ║       ║                                           ║
+║ acquia_purge_lateruntime ║ FALSE ║ When enabled, processing of the queue will║
+║                          ║       ║ start during the same request items got   ║
+║                          ║       ║ added to it.
+Queues clear quicker and the ║
+║                          ║       ║ role of the client-side AJAX processor    ║
+║                          ║       ║ reduces drastically.
+However, this does   ║
+║                          ║       ║ add RISK since pages can time/out or run  ║
+║                          ║       ║ out of memory!
+Test carefully!            ║
+║                          ║       ║ $conf['acquia_purge_lateruntime'] = TRUE; ║
 ║                          ║       ║                                           ║
 ║ acquia_purge_http        ║ TRUE  ║ Purging of http:// schemes, which is      ║
 ║                          ║       ║ the default behavior.
 You can disable     ║